mgeier/insipid-sphinx-theme/doc/configuration.rst

     at the top of each page
     (via the :gh-template:`page.html` template).

+.. theme-option:: initial_sidebar_visibility_threshold

+    The visibility of the sidebar depends on the setting from the previous visit, which is stored in the browser's ``localStorage``.
+    If no information is available (i.e., on the first visit), the sidebar is hidden, except if the browser window is wider than the given threshold (in pixels or any CSS unit).
+    If ``None`` is given, or if JavaScript is disabled in the browser, the sidebar is initially hidden, regardless of screen width.

 .. theme-option:: left_buttons

     List of templates to show on the left side of the title bar.